Install the Cortex XDR Agent for Mac Manually

-Learn how to install the Cortex® XDR™ agent manually on macOS endpoints.
+How to install the Cortex XDR agent manually on macOS endpoints.

-To install the Cortex XDR agent manually on a macOS endpoint:
+To install the Cortex XDR agent manually on the endpoint, use the following workflow:

 - Download the installation package you want to install from Cortex XDR.

 - Copy the installation package to the endpoint on which you want to install the Cortex XDR agent software.

 - Unzip the installation package.

 - (Optional) Configure a Cortex XDR agent specific proxy on the endpoint.If you are deploying Cortex XDR in an environment where the agents communicate with Cortex XDR through a proxy, you must assign the proxy IP address and port number during the agent installation on the endpoint.The Cortex XDR agent does not support proxy communication in environments where proxy authentication is required.